-For several years now, the demand for increased impact orientation has also affected the field of development education and awareness raising.
-The implementation of this demand is not a trivial matter, because educational and awareness processes are in the foreground here, and these are dependent on many influences and thus elude classic evaluation designs that examine the cause.
-Thus for some time now, there has been discussion regarding what can be considered an “impact” in development education and awareness raising and how these impacts can be identified.
-Both questions are dealt with within the scope of the research project “Impacts and methods of impact monitoring in development education and awareness raising”, which is to be presented in this volume and which was financed by the German Federal Ministry for Economic Cooperation and Development.
-Against the backdrop of the empirical findings of the research project, this publication shows which effects can be targeted in the planning of development education projects and which contextual conditions can influence their effectiveness.
+For several years now, the demand for increased impact orientation has also affected the field of Global Education (GE) / Development Education and Awareness Raising (DEAR).
+In this context, a vivid discussion is still ongoing regarding what can be considered an ›impact‹ in GE/DEAR and how these impacts can be analysed.
+Both questions are dealt with within the scope of the research project ›Impacts and methods of impact monitoring in development education and awareness raising‹, which was financed by the German Federal Ministry for Economic Cooperation and Development (BMZ) and which is to be presented in this volume.
+Against the backdrop of the empirical findings of this research project, this publication shows which effects can be targeted in the planning and evaluation of GE-/DEAR-projects and which contextual conditions can influence their effectiveness.